winstonpgao/Projects_with_Python_and_Solidity/Num_19_Multi_Blockchain_Wallet_Python/readme.md

-# Multi-Blockchain Wallet in Python
+# Multi-Blockchain Wallets in Python

 ## PHP Install Guide
 PHP must be installed on your operating system (any version, 5 or 7, not version8).
 Don't worry, you will *not* need to know any PHP.